Sweet Potatoes, Baby Spinach & Eggs

 While the sweet potato cooks, set a rack in the upper two-thirds of the oven and preheat the broiler on high.

-Once the sweet potato is just tender, add the Spicy Spinach and stir quickly for 30 to 60 seconds, until the greens barely begin to wilt.
+Once the sweet potato is just tender, add the Baby Spinach and stir quickly for 30 to 60 seconds, until the greens barely begin to wilt.
 Spread the sweet potato and spinach mixture evenly in the pan and make 3 wells for the eggs.
 Crack the eggs one at a time into each well.
 Let them cook, undisturbed, for about 2 to 3 minutes, until the white just starts to set and turn opaque.